NVIDIA/apex/examples/imagenet/README.md

 ```

 The directory at /path/to/imagenet/directory should contain two subdirectories called "train"
 and "val" that contain the training and validation data respectively.
-Train images are expected to be 256x256 jpegs.

 ## Distributed training